stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> **transcript for slide 9.3** *... tear down with monitoring and logging and linting, but I needed to ensure that data is secure in transit and that IAM roles are as tight as possible.  this demo video is about the latter.
+> ... tear down with monitoring and logging and linting, but I needed to ensure that data is secure in transit and that IAM roles are as tight as possible.  this demo video is about the latter.
 I would like to show you how I learned about IAM roles and policies and how to tighten those up so that the bits of my infra are given only permissions needed to do their jobs.
-In my architecture ...*
+In my architecture ...

 ### Working infra